 Cotai is a small strip of reclaimed land that connects the Taipa and Coloane islands.
 It stretches 5.2 square kilometres on top of Seac Pai Bay and is home to approximately 300 people.
 The area was created in the early-2000s to provide the city with a new area to develop casinos and tourist attractions.
 Thanks to this, it’s one of the liveliest areas of the city and one of the best places to visit in Macau.

-Dubbed the Las Vegas of the East, Cotai is one of the most vibrant neighbourhoods in Macau and is my pick for where to stay for nightlife.
+Dubbed the Las Vegas of the East, Cotai is one of the most vibrant neighborhoods in Macau and is my pick for where to stay for nightlife.
 Its streets are packed with bright lights and massive casinos, and it’s home to some of the best shopping in the city.

 Cotai, Macau